Sahil-Sud/Job_Market_Analysis_DataProfile_2023-24_python/README.md

 Insights:

-- The skill Oracle appears to have the highest median salary of nearly $97K, despite being less common in job postings.
-This suggests a high value placed on specialized database skills within the data analyst profession.
+- Oracle, though less frequently mentioned in job postings, offers the highest median salary of nearly $97K, highlighting the premium placed on specialized database skills in data analysis.

-- More commonly required skills like Excel and SQL have a large presence in job listings but lower median salaries compared to specialized skills like Python and Tableau, which not only have higher salaries but are also moderately prevalent in job listings.
+- More common skills like Excel and SQL appear often in job listings but come with lower median salaries compared to specialized tools like Python and Tableau, which not only offer higher pay but are also seen moderately in listings.

-- Skills such as Python, Tableau, and SQL Server are towards the higher end of the salary spectrum while also being fairly common in job listings, indicating that proficiency in these tools can lead to good opportunities in data analytics.
+- Skills such as Python, Tableau, and SQL Server sit at the higher end of the salary range while also being fairly common in job postings, suggesting that expertise in these tools can open up strong career opportunities in data analytics.

 ### Visualizing Different Techonologies